Skip to content

 Mississippi Game Warden FAQ

 How much does a game warden make in Mississippi?
 The BLS does not separately report Mississippi wage data.
-Verify current pay with the Mississippi Department of Wildlife, and see our salary by state page for states with reported data.
+Verify current pay with the Mississippi Department of Wildlife, Fisheries, and Parks, Law Enforcement Bureau, and see our salary by state page for states with reported data.

 What are the requirements to be a game warden in Mississippi?
 Minimum age 21, High school diploma + 2 years college or experience, U.S. citizenship, a clean criminal record, and a valid driver's license.
 See the Mississippi Department of Wildlife, Fisheries, and Parks, Law Enforcement Bureau for official current standards.

 How long does it take to become a game warden in Mississippi?
-Typically 12 to 24 months from application to sworn commission, including the hiring process (3–6 months), the academy (6–7 months), and field training (3–6 months).
+Expect about 12 to 24 months end-to-end — hiring and testing (3–6 months), the academy (approximately 22-36 weeks), then field training (3–6 months).
+Timelines shift with academy class scheduling.

 Which agency hires game wardens in Mississippi?
 The Mississippi Department of Wildlife, Fisheries, and Parks, Law Enforcement Bureau.
 Visit https://www.mdwfp.com for current openings.